input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 <div align="center">
   <img src="graph-forking-mixing.png" alt="Expected number of trailing blocks per epoch, Self Mixing and Forking" width="600">
 </div>

+**N.B** : This analysis does not account for recursion in addition to the forking and self-mixing strategy, so the curve should actually be even steeper than in the graph above.

 The details of the calculations underlying this table can be found in the following Google Spreadsheet: [Details of Calculations](https://docs.google.com/spreadsheets/d/1DGG4tXTngc2Zu5_IMlWsPoARksgBEMbTCyqBAgKHe7E/edit?gid=0#gid=0).